University Laboratory School: Fire

 On June 13, 2006, a fire erupted on campus in the University Elementary School building.
 The fire spread rapidly, causing a devastating amount of damage to the building.
 Among the sections lost were the orchestra room (along with newly refurbished orchestra equipment), the choir room, the performing arts room, the gym, and the athletic office.

-Arson is believed to be the cause of the fire.
+The police determined that arson was the cause of the fire, but after a year, there were still no arrests.

-School officials are waiting on test results to decide how to clean up the rubble.
-Findings of lead may hamper and increase the cost of clean-up.
+The fire resulted in $6.5 million in damage, and it took a year to replace the destroyed rooms with new portables.